 You can collect the bones in a bag and store them in your freezer until you are ready to cook them.

 If you don’t usually buy and eat whole chickens or bone-in meat, you can ask for them at your local butcher or farmers market.
 The meat department at most grocery stores will often have them too.

-The best part is they are very inexpensive to purchase.
+The best part is they’re very inexpensive to purchase.
 Your butcher may even give them to you for free.

 How to store broth

-While it's easiest to make broth in large batches, it can only be stored safely in the refrigerator for up to five days.
+While it’s easiest to make broth in large batches, it can only be stored safely in the refrigerator for up to 5 days.

 To help your broth last longer, you can freeze it in small containers and heat up individual servings as needed.